eastgenomics/eggd_CANRISK_vcf/README.md

 ## What does this app do?

 First, it checks for PRS variants which were not able to be called (i.e. that have a GT = ./.) and records these variants in a .txt file.
 If no variants are found no .txt is outputted.
-If requested via the `convert_gt_no_call` input (default is `true`), their genotypes are converted to 0/0.

 Next, read depths of PRS variants are inspected and variants below the threshold are reported in a text output file.
 If no PRS variants with sub-threshold read depth exist, then no coverage check text file is outputted.
-Optionally, these variants with sub-threshold read depth may have their genotype converted to 0/0, as specified by the `convert_gt_low_dp` input (default is `true`).

 After this, it checks the CNV segments file (if provided) to see if any PRS variants are in CNVs.
 Details of these variants are outputted in a text file, if no such variants are present then no text file is outputted.
-PRS variants which occur in CNVs can optionally have their genotype converted to 0/0 as specified by the `convert_gt_cnv` input (default is `true`).
+CNV segments on ChrX are ignored as there are no X variants in the PRS list.

+If requested via the `convert_gt_no_call`, `convert_gt_low_dp`, or `convert_gt_cnv` inputs (default is `true`), their genotypes are converted to 0/0.

 Lastly, the app outputs a VCF formatted to be compatible with the [CanRisk tool](https://www.canrisk.org/canrisk_tool/).